monojack/blips/README.md

 ### mergers

-You can further split your queries and/or type definitions in multiple modules and use a package that will merge them before `createStore`.
+You can further split your queries and/or type definitions in multiple modules and use a package that will merge them before creating the client instance.
 See [merge-graphql-schemas](https://github.com/okgrow/merge-graphql-schemas) or [gql-merge](https://www.npmjs.com/package/gql-merge)